I love marathon training long runs. Sure, they take forever and they leave me pretty ineffective for the rest of the day, but still, I love them.

 Test out every item you will wear on race day during a long run.
 Even gear that is great for short runs can get annoying and painful as the mileage gets higher.

-This includes race costumes (if you are wearing one).
+This includes race costumes, if you’ll be wearing one.
 If you will be dressing as Wonder Woman on race day, test it out on a training run.
 Yes, you’ll feel ridiculous, but you don’t want nasty surprises on race day.

 - How did each piece of clothing feel during the long run?